 5. Using Barnum statements

 So-called 'Barnum statements' are named after the American showman P.T.
-Barnum who is often (incorrectly) credited with coining the phrase "there's a sucker born every minute".
+Barnum who claimed "we've got something for everyone" and who is also often (incorrectly) credited with coining the phrase "there's a sucker born every minute".

 Barnum statements (also known as Forer statements) are those that seem to relate to a particular individual but actually apply to everyone, or almost everyone.
 Such statements are a typical feature of horoscopes and they are used extensively in cold reading.